Al-Wathbah uprising: Events

 On January 21, the demonstrations escalated.
 The police fired on students who were transporting those who had been killed the day before.
-Members of the faculty at the School of pharmacy and medicine resigned from their posts.
+Members of the faculty at the School of Pharmacy and Medicine resigned from their posts.
 Protests spread in the streets including non-students and many Communists.
-“An atmosphere redolent of social revolution enveloped Baghdad.”
+"An atmosphere redolent of social revolution enveloped Baghdad".

 That night, the king of Iraq annulled the treaty.
-The king's disavowal of the treaty split the opposition in two camps: those, like the Independence Party and the National Democrats called on a cease of protests.
-The Communists called on protesters to continue, seeing that they were close to overthrowing the government.
+His disavowal of the treaty split the opposition in two camps.
+Some, such as the Independence Party and the National Democratic Party, called fror ceasing the protests.
+The Communist Party called on protesters to continue since they had nearly overthrown the government.

-On January 23, new demonstrations convened, combining students, members of the Independence Party, workers, and Scuffles broke out between members of the Independence party and Communists.
+On January 23, new demonstrations convened by students, members of the Independence Party and workers.
+Scuffles broke out between members of the Independence and the Communist Parties.

-On January 26, Jabr and Nūri returned to Baghdad from London.
-In a radio address that very night, Jabr asked that the people remain calm and stated that details of the treaty would soon be provided.
+On January 26, Salih Jabr and Nuri al-Said returned to Baghdad from London.
+In a radio address that very night, Jabr asked for the people to remain calm and stated that details of the treaty would soon be provided.
 Immediately, a great number of people went out on the streets.
-Many reported hearing machine-gun fire in the night.
+Many reported hearing machine gunfire in the night.

 On January 27, the Central Committee of the Communist Party released and distributed a manifesto that called for continued protests.
 It claimed that imperialists had infiltrated the demonstrations and acted in such a way as to justify the government's violent intervention.
-The manifesto called on the protesters to continue their struggle until the government was toppled and a democratic government established in its wake.
+The manifesto called on the protesters to continue their struggle until the government had been toppled and a democratic government established in its wake.

 Students and workers, coming from the popular areas of Baghdad, gathered to protest.
 A large group attempted to cross the bridge into West Baghdad where they would meet with students and the Schalchiyyah rail workers.
 In Al-Rasafa, the police opened fire on a group of Communists, killing four.
 Despite their losses, they kept marching forward and arriving in Amīn square, they were stopped by new police reinforcement.

 On the other side of the river, new clashes broke out between protesters.
-They moved onto the Ma’mūn Bridge and the police fired directly onto the crowd with machine-guns, killing scores.
+After they moved onto the Ma’mūn Bridge, the police fired directly onto the crowd with machine guns and killed scores.
 Many fell into the river.
-Meanwhile, demonstrations in Amīn square escalated and again, police fired directly onto the crowds.
+Meanwhile, the demonstrations in Amīn Square escalated and again, and police fired directly onto the crowds.
 While the demonstrators regrouped in various locations, the police withdrew.

-It is estimated that 300 – 400 demonstrators were killed.
+It is estimated that 300 to 400 demonstrators were killed.